 These places usually have beginner trails featuring easy snowshoeing terrain as well as facilities (parking, washrooms etc).

-Once you’ve got some experience and experience with winter navigation, I would then consider looking at venturing further.
+Once you’ve got some experience, I would then consider looking at venturing further.

 Check whether there is a snowshoe trail guide for your area or use AllTrails to find local trails suitable for snowshoeing (there is a snowshoeing tab you can select).
 Another idea is to visit your favourite hiking trails.